 Fig. 7.
 P/Q-type calcium channels are high-voltage activated channels found in the Purkinje cells of the cerebellum and in the hippocampus.
 Some neuroligical disorders, such as familial migraine, convulsive epilepsy and Alzheimers disease have been attributed to malfunctioning P/Q-type channels.
 These channels have 24 transmembrane proteins, 6 are in each of the 4 domains.
 The gating region includes S4, S5 and S6.
 The distance between U1 and U2 gating cavities for P/Q and L-type calcium channels is the same.
 The big difference is the location of the S4 Arg/Lys inactivation sites.
 Becaues of this, P/Q Calcium channels would be sensitive to different EEG oscillation frequencies than L-type Calcium channels.
 N-type calcium channels are similar to P/Q-type channels.
 They have the same S4 tunneling site locations and the same S6 gating cavity locations.

 Fig. 8.
 BK-type Ca1.1 potassium channels are large conductance channels that activate by both voltage and elevated levels of intercellular Ca2+.
 They are widely expressed in the CNS where they control neuronal excitability.
 The alignment of the gating region is illustrated above.
 The 15 residue distance from R278 (q3) to K293 (qF15) would have a tunneling time of hours, but on S3 there are two intervening amino acids that reduce the time.
 They are K239 and R232.
-With only 3 Arg residues for activation, potassium ions can move faster through the long region between R278 and K293 with no slowing by tunneling electrons.
-With a large depolarization (+60 mV) the gating electron would tunnel from R278 to K239 (S3) then to R233 (S3) and to S4 Lys qF15 and Lys qF21 (Ref: Kv2.1 structure).
-Like Kv2.1, the BK Ca 1.1 channel has an Arg qB6 tunneling back site protected from water by S3.
-With hyperpolarization the electron probability at qB6 increases and the ca2+ current would increase.
-The back site qB5 gives a U shaped current versus voltage curve for the activation gate.
+With only 3 arginine residues for activation, potassium ions can move faster through the long region between R278 and K293 with no slowing by tunneling electrons.
+With a large depolarization (+60 mV) the gating electron would tunnel from R278 to K239 (S3) then to R233 (S3) and to S4 lysine qF15 and lysine qF21 (Ref: Kv2.1 structure).
+Like Kv2.1, the BK Ca 1.1 channel has arginine qB6 tunneling back sites.
+With hyperpolarization the electron probability at qB6 increases.
+The back sites qB6 have an 11.3À tunneling distance to q1 and an estimated time constant of 100 ms. The qB6 sites would slow activation.
+The model indicates they are protected from water by S3 like Kv2.1 (Fig 9A).